- ICH GCP

 - Any other anti-cancer investigational therapy within 4 weeks prior to initiation of study treatment.

 - Pregnant or breastfeeding or intending to become pregnant during the study or within 28 days after the final dose of lenalidomide, 3 months after the final dose of mosunetuzumab and tocilizumab (if applicable), 12 months after the final dose of CHOP, 6 months after the final dose of bendamustine and 12 months after the final dose of rituximab (if applicable).
-Women of childbearing potential must have a negative serum pregnancy test result within 7 days prior to initiation of study treatment.

-- Received a live, attenuated vaccine within 4 weeks before first dose of study treatment, or in whom it is anticipated that such a live attenuated vaccine will be required during the study period or within 5 months after the final dose of study treatment, except for acute pandemic situation such COVID19
+- Received a live, attenuated vaccine within 4 weeks before first dose of study treatment, or in whom it is anticipated that such a live attenuated vaccine will be required during the study period or within 6 months after the final dose of study treatment, except for acute pandemic situation such as COVID19

 - Active or history of CNS lymphoma or leptomeningeal infiltration